Farafra Oasis Travel Guide

 The Farafra is 170 kilometers away from the Bahaerya Oasis, 627 kilometers away from Cairo, and 370 kilometers to the South West of Marsa Matruh and the Mediterranean Sea

 Historians believed that the oasis of Farafra went through three phases in prehistoric times when the oasis was exposed to a set of heavy rains.
-This was a proof that Farafra hosted inhabitants since the prehistoric era when these rains attracted many Egyptians to go and live in the Farafra
+This was proof that Farafra hosted inhabitants since the prehistoric era when these rains attracted many Egyptians to go and live in the Farafra.

 Some other historians believe that the Farafra was the connection point between the Libyan Desert and the Egyptian desert.
 With many trading routes between the Western Desert and the Nile Valley, Farafra was one of the most important transit points for the caravans

-The Farafra Oasis had a role as well in the Pharos time as this small oasis was mentioned in many ancient Egyptian texts, especially during the reign of the 10th dynasty in the 21st BC.
-Farafra was called "Ana Akhet", or the land of the cow as a symbol of fertility in reference to the ancient god Hathour and it was best described as the city of conquest or invasion because of its remoteness.
+The Farafra Oasis had a role as well in the Pharos' time as this small oasis was mentioned in many ancient Egyptian texts, especially during the reign of the 10th dynasty in the 21st BC.
+Farafra was called "Ana Akhet", or the land of the cow as a symbol of fertility about the ancient god Hathor and it was best described as the city of conquest or invasion because of its remoteness.

 In the new kingdom, there was some evidence that Ramses II used to import stones from the Farafra Oasis to be used in constructing his many temples in Luxor precisely.
 However, no mining locations have ever been discovered in the Farafra.

-During the Roman era, the oasis, including Al Dakhla, Al Kharga, Al Bahareya, and Al Farafra were the lands of grains as many grains were cultivated in the lands of the oasis.
-The Romans left some monuments in the Farafra like the Qaser Al Farafra, or the Farafra Palace and Qaser Abu Monqar and some other rock-cut tombs.
+During the Roman era, the oasis, including Al Dakhla, Al Kharga, Al Bahareya, and Al Farafra was the land of grains as many grains were cultivated in the lands of the oasis.
+The Romans left some monuments in the Farafra like the Qaser Al Farafra, the Farafra Palace and Qaser Abu Monqar, and some other rock-cut tombs.
 There are also the ruins of a Roman Temple.